DirectX/evm-proxy/README.md

 ### Features

+* Written on Rust with Tokio async library and Actix Web server.
+High speed data processing and low memory footprint.
+Could be compilled as standalone executable with no external dependencies
 * Handling of node's recoverable errors (no data for particular block in the particular node) with requerying from next available upstream
-* In-memory caching of all requests with automatic cashe cleaning in terms of time to live and maximum cache capacity
+* In-memory caching of all requests with automatic cache cleaning in terms of time to live and maximum cache capacity
-* Preventing distinctive methods from caching
+* Preventing some methods from caching
-* Maintain optional rate limits relevant for every upstream
+* Maintain optional rate limits relevant to every upstream

 ### Flow Chart